 :

-We can see that we have a total of 9 samples that are present in one
+We can see that we have several samples that are present in one of

-of the datasets, but not the other.
-We could use some fancy R indexing
+the datasets, but not the other.
+We could use some fancy R indexing and

-down to only these shared samples in the same row order, but this is
+only these shared samples in the same row order, but this is somewhat

 Instead, there is an R function we can use that will do all of that